How can educators of English language learners (ELLs) provide students with ample opportunities for language development in online settings?

 This article and the related slide deck offers some concrete tips and strategies to continue developing language skills in a virtual setting, including oral language practice and structured literacy development.

 These strategies can benefit all students ― not just ELLs ― and can be adapted for use in hybrid and in-person settings as well.
-Many of these ideas will also offer great opportunities for collaboration and co-teaching on behalf of ELLs during the pandemic.
+Many of these ideas will also offer great opportunities for collaboration and co-teaching on behalf of ELLs as well.

 ELL Instruction During COVID-19

 ELLs may also not have had access to regular progress monitoring or assessments of their language skills.
-That's why embedding instruction focused on students' language skills across the curriculum and in all learning environments is so critical as we think about the rest of this school year and beyond.
+That's why embedding instruction focused on students' language skills across the curriculum and in all learning environments is so critical as we think about ELL instruction.

-At the same time, some ELLs and their families still may not have the technology access they need, including:
+At the same time, some ELLs and their families may not have had the technology access they need, including:

 - tech training